SmartSpin2K/SS2K-Documentation/getting-started/installation.md

 1. Place the SmartSpin2k onto your bike, and snap the arm onto the bike mount.
 ![Mount SS2K on Bike](../images/attach_smartspin2k.webp)

-{: .red }
-Peloton Bike owners should continue with the Peloton [wiring and setup instructions](peloton).
-Peloton Bike+ requires a power meter.
-Proceed with the wiring instructions below.

 ---

 ## Wiring Installation